 53 Chatham House interview with senior Zintani security source, December 2022.

-Trabelsi or the Juweili umbrella.54 Their overwhelming priority is to maintain their access in Tripoli, and to avert any threats that might reduce or end their presence in the capital.
+under either the Trabelsi or the Juweili umbrella.54 Their overwhelming priority is to maintain their access in Tripoli, and to avert any threats that might reduce or end their presence in the capital.

 Zintan and the LAAF